 Art is offered as part of the curriculum at Twin Oaks.
-Every homeroom will have art once every five days for a fifty minute period.
+Every homeroom will have art once every six days for a 45 minute period.
 All classes are taught using the National Standards for the visual arts.

 Do you know why Art is important?